jonscyriac/cbh-take-home/Ticket_Breakdown.md

         - 2 hours for api integration
         - 2 hours for test cases (if any)

-2. modify getShiftsByFacility(facilityId)
+2. Modify getShiftsByFacility(facilityId)
     ##### Implementation:
     1. add join on Agents table to attach alienId to shift's agent metadata.
 The join will be on Shifts.agentId = Agents.id.
     2. Show alienId of agent in Web page if present. if not, display NA

     ##### Acceptance CRIETRIA:
     1. getShiftsByFacility should return Agent.alienId if alienId is present for an agent.
-    2. unit tests on BE api
+    2. unit tests on BE api. cases to include but not limited to:
         - get shifts for agents with alienId
         - get shifts for agents without alienId